2023 Outcomes

 2024 Outcomes

-Maui County Apprenticeship Pilot Project
+Maui County Internship Pilot Project

 Students enrolled in a State Approved Teacher Education Program (SATEP) must complete fieldwork and student teaching hours to become licensed teachers in Hawai‘i.
 Historically, most students cannot work while completing these requirements, often posing a barrier to program completion and adding hardship to students who must balance family, life, and school commitments.
-As a result, federal funds can now support workforce development, providing registered apprenticeship opportunities so students can earn an income while completing their classroom-based experience hours in schools that are registered as apprenticeship sites.
+As a result, federal funds can now support workforce development, providing internship or registered apprenticeship opportunities so students can earn an income while completing their classroom-based experience hours in schools that are registered as internship or apprenticeship sites.

 Outcomes